-With the National Cyber Strategy, the rise of regulations like the CCPA and GDPR, the future for a compliance-based CISO is a patchwork of cross-border regulations that will result in further fractionation of an already siloed cybersecurity organization.
+With the National Cyber Strategy and the rise of regulations, the future for a compliance-based CISO is a patchwork of cross-border regulations that will result in further fractionation of an already siloed cybersecurity organization.
 Without a common set of practices or foundation to build a cyber strategy upon and tie all these regulations together, cybersecurity teams will be continually faced with redundant regulations that vary only slightly and have an immense amount of overlap.
-A compliance-based CISO, though, is bound to an endless list of checkboxes of each new assessment, regardless of its similarity to others.
+A compliance-based CISO, though, is bound to an endless list of checkboxes for each new assessment, regardless of its similarity to others.

-Presenting the risks of the organization in a business context empowers non-IT executives and opens up the way the organization manages risk to beyond just technical members.
+Presenting the risks of the organization in a business context empowers non-IT executives and opens up the way the organization assesses and understands risk beyond just technical members.
 The sharing of knowledge helps the entire organization recognize that security is an organization-wide effort that everyone must be aware of and participate in.
 This shift also allows non-technical business leaders to make more informed strategic decisions for their own business units within the context of digital risk.

 The greatest hurdle to overcome in supporting a risk-aware culture is the foundational principle that there is no such thing as perfect protection.
 To executives that are uneducated on the subject and non-technical, this concept on the surface can be frustrating.
-As such, it is critical to start with presenting risk in the context of business outcomes.
-Risk is a critical piece of the strategic thinking that the c-level and board undertake to steer an organization and they must be effectively informed.
-It is your job as a security leader to present that information to them as effectively as possible.
+As such, it is critical to start by presenting risk in the context of business outcomes.
+Risk is a critical piece of the strategic thinking that the C-level and board undertake to steer an organization and they must be effectively informed.
+It is your job as a security leader to communicate the level of risk to them as effectively as possible.

 Risk is a critical aspect of business strategy

-The second tenet of a risk engaged culture is the recognition that with any strategic decision about risk comes residual risk that can't be addressed under the current strategy.
+The second tenet of a risk-engaged culture is the recognition that with any strategic decision about risk comes a residual risk that can't be addressed under the current cybersecurity strategy.
 Effective risk management processes that roll up into the overall enterprise risk profile result in secure growth for the business.
-Although, for too many CISO’s any residual risk is seen as a failure to do their job.
+Although, for too many CISOs any residual risk is seen as a failure to do their job.
 However, a risk-aware culture enables the organization to effectively convey the decisions of which risks to address and why.
 This transparency is imperative to ensure that the whole organization knows where it stands.

 Effectively report on the risk-based approach

-If it’s not measured it’s not managed.
-Shifting from a checklist/compliance-based strategy to an integrated approach to risk management and compliance will change the way your security organization reports on its success.
+If it’s not measured, it’s not managed.
+Shifting from a checklist/compliance-based strategy to an integrated approach to risk management and compliance will change how your security organization reports on its success.
 Read more on what four reports a risk-aware CISO needs here.